tharapalanivel/aiu-fms-testing-utils/tests/LAYERS.md

 ### How to run

-Once all is set-up, we can generate the csv metrics:
+Once all is set up, we can generate the CSV metrics:

 ```bash
 cd aiu-fms-testing-utils/tests/resources